jbowyers/chartinator/README.md

 ### Using Data from HTML Tables ###

 Chartinator is designed to extract data from HTML tables.
-The 'th' elements in your HTML table should have one of the following 'data-type' attributes:
+The header cells (th elements) in HTML table must be in the first row (or first column if transposing table) and should have a 'data-type' attribute with one of the following  values:

 * 'string'
 * 'number'